 WMVY?s owner for the past 15 years was Aritaur Communications.
 In the Fall of 2012, Aritaur?s Board made the decision to accept the WBUR (the public radio station in Boston) offer to acquire WMVY.
 Instead of selling the entire business Aritaur only sold the 92.7FM signal to WBUR.
 The non-profit Friends of mvyradio took over the rest of mvyradio to preserve the station and staff and work to find a new FM home for WMVY.
-The non-profit Friends of mvyradio operates WMVY and will now take the steps needed to acquire 88.7FM.
+The non-profit Friends of mvyradio operates WMVY.

 How will Friends pay for this?

-Friends of mvyradio will begin fundraising immediately.
-To start, Friends will rely on significant donations that provide the critical foundation of a capital campaign – similarly to those launched by major institutions or community projects.
+To start, Friends will rely on significant donations that provide the critical foundation of a capital campaign ? similarly to those launched by major institutions or community projects.
 Going forward, listener donations, major gift fundraising and increased underwriting will cover the costs associated with a new FM signal and strengthening mvyradio for the long haul.
 Simultaneously, special fundraising will focus on much needed station equipment, and creating new initiatives to better serve the Community.

 Who is running mvyradio?
 What is the Friends of mvyradio board?

-Day to day operations at mvyradio are being run by the folks who?ve been there for years, including General Manager Greg Orcutt, Director of Worldwide Programming Barbara Dacey, Program Director PJ Finn, and Business Manager Marianna Cibulasova.
+Day to day operations at mvyradio are being run by the folks who?ve been there for years, including Director of Underwriting Greg Orcutt, Director of Worldwide Programming Barbara Dacey, Station Manager/Program Director PJ Finn, and Business Manager Marianna Cibulasova.